 To me there’s something special about native California oaks, the big gnarly ones with thick bark and drooping branches.
 You know the trees I’m talking about; the ones that stop you in your tracks, forcing that involuntary, mouth-gaping stare — the neck benders.

-Lately, I’ve been on the hunt for these “Specimen Trees” in the urban area around our neighborhood as we shelter in place and do our part to help flatten the curve.
+Lately, I’ve been on the hunt for these “Specimen Trees” in the urban area around our neighborhood.
 I’ve needed time outside more than usual (as I’m sure you have too), and spending time with these large, urban oaks has been my wild refuge.
 Not only do these trees provide a much-needed sense of calm for me, they serve as habitat for many species that find refuge among their branches.

 Towering above a suburban home, this valley oak provides refuge for a range of wildlife and opportunities for passersby to ground themselves to something distinctively Californian.